 characteristics of memory politics in Eastern and Central Europe is the prominent role played by the dominant churches and religions.
 After the decades of state-driven secularization under the communist regimes the churches re-emerged as important societal actors.
-The Catholic church has a crucial influence on the formation of collective memories in Poland,33 but also puts its mark on memories in Slovakia34 or Croatia.35 The Orthodox Church in Romania tries to assume a similar role,36 not to speak about the significance of the Orthodox Church in Putin's Russia.
-Both the Russian Orthodox Church and religion are instrumentalized in the state's politics of memory.37 Nevertheless, even in the countries in which religion has been less important as a hallmark of national identity (e.g. Ukraine or Armenia), religious language and symbols are frequently used in dealing with memories, especially those traumatic and morally difficult ones.
+The Catholic church has a crucial influence on the formation of collective memories in Poland, but also puts its mark on memories in Slovakia or Croatia.
+The Orthodox Church in Romania tries to assume a similar role, not to speak about the significance of the Orthodox Church in Putin's Russia.
+Both the Russian Orthodox Church and religion are instrumentalized in the state's politics of memory.
+Nevertheless, even in the countries in which religion has been less important as a hallmark of national identity (e.g. Ukraine or Armenia), religious language and symbols are frequently used in dealing with memories, especially those traumatic and morally difficult ones.
 In this regard, Eastern and Central Europe displays more similarity to such countries outside Europe as South Africa than to the Western European neighbors.
-It seems that memories of mass violence, provoking ultimate questions about life and death as well as about human nature, make people prone to reach for religion as a provider of tools for coming to terms with the past.
+It seems that memories of mass violence, provoking ultimate questions about life and death as well as about human nature, make peo-

+Several countries in Western Europe have laws banning Holocaust denial or the denial of the Armenian genocide. ple prone to reach for religion as a provider of tools for coming to terms with the past.
 Religion may help people to restore meaning to the world after the experience of atrocities.
 When the past is seen as existential drama, as is the case in the post-catastrophic landscape of Eastern and Central Europe, religion offers symbolic resources and interpretative frames to handle this past.